 Drive to Windy Ridge

 Your best option for seeing the awesome destructive power of Mount Saint Helens is to head to the Windy Ridge Viewpoint near Spirit Lake.
-South of Packwood, along a seasonally open road, this is the ultimate view point and is perfect for all ages.
+South of Packwood, along a seasonally open road, this is the ultimate viewpoint and is perfect for all ages.
 With ranger-led programs occurring in the summer months, a short (but steep) trail uphill for a jaw-dropping panorama, and numerous areas to sit and watch the steam rise from inside the crater, few places in the world are as accessible and scenic around an active volcano.
 While witnessing the slow regrowth in the region, glance west to catch a glimpse of elk herds roaming the newly vegetated area.
 Seeing Mount Saint Helens from Windy Ridge is a must-experience Pacific Northwest destination.

 Spend an Afternoon Exploring Johnston Ridge

 Nowhere around Mount Saint Helens has a better visitor center detailing the eruption than at Johnston Ridge in the Gifford Pinchot National Forest.
 Seasonally open – typically from June through October – this region should be required for all visitors interested in Mount Saint Helens.
 Visitors to Johnston Ridge Observatory can enjoy multiple award-winning films, listen to ranger talks, observe the landscape, purchase souvenirs, set off on a hike or get a light lunch from the food cart.
 Johnston Ridge is where the eruption of Mount Saint Helens was first reported by USGS volcanologist David A. Johnston, who quickly perished as the blast came his way.
-Today the ridge and visitor center are named after him, allowing him to live on and show off the stunning volcano.
+Today the ridge and visitor center is named after him, allowing him to live on and show off the stunning volcano.

 Climb to the Summit

 Standing on the crater rim of Mount Saint Helens is an incredible experience and one every hiker in the PNW needs to try.
 From the summit, gaze down the steep slope directly into an active, smoldering and ever-growing dome.
-Here the sheer size and scale of the 1980 eruption becomes readily apparent.
+Here the sheer size and scale of the 1980 eruption become readily apparent.
 In each direction, stunning views of the region are observed, with mountains Hood, Adams and Rainier each looming large in the distance.

 While not easy or for everyone, those who look at the erupted mountain with longing for adventure need to climb Mount Saint Helens.
 Because of crowds, permits are needed for all who climb with a quota placed on the number of climbers allowed on the mountain each day from April through October.
-Permits typically sell out on the day the can be purchased, which is usually the end of February.
+Permits typically sell out on the day they can be purchased, which is usually the end of February.
 No matter when you summit, the National Forest Service updates climbing conditions on their website often so you can plan.

 Hike Underground in Ancient Lava Tubes